 Home to approximately 4,000 residents, North Kohala provides multiple climate zones and areas of interest.
 Along this expansive area, you will find everything from world-class beaches, historic Hawaiian towns and breathtaking vistas.

-Connect with our team of experts at Luxury Big Island by Harold Clarke to learn more about the North Kohala area today.
+Connect with our team of experts at Luxury Big Island to learn more about the North Kohala area today.
 With years of experience and a deep knowledge of all things Big Island properties and homes, they will happily answer any questions you have and provide you with as much information as possible to make an informed decision.

 North Kohala consists of several small villages including Makapala, Niuli’i and Halawa, but the main towns are Hawi and Kapa’au.
 Hawi is perhaps best known now as the bicycle turnaround for the annual Ironman World Championship held each October and Kapa’au is famous for the annual King Kamehameha parade.
 Held every year on King Kamehameha’s birthday, parade participants adorn the original King Kamehameha statue with giant lei.